NFS export

 touch ${dir}/test.md

-when possible, test VM restart to ensure disk will be properly mounted
+When possible, test VM restart to ensure disk will be properly mounted, simulating real restart.

 shutdown -r now